 - 7. No firearm and ammunition combination which develops a muzzle energy exceeding 7000 J (5160 ft lb) may be used on any of the Bisley ranges without the specific permission of the CE which must be sought in writing well in advance of the planned use.
 The following limits apply: - a.
-Rifle ranges, no specific calibre limitation but: - i. a maximum muzzle velocity of 1000 m/s (3280 ft/s) - ii. a maximum muzzle energy of 4500 J (3319 ft lb); - b.
-Gallery Rifle and Pistol ranges, no specific calibre limitation but: - i. a maximum muzzle velocity of 655 m/s (2150 ft/s) - ii. a maximum muzzle energy of 2030 J (1496 ft lb) - iii.
+Rifle Ranges, no specific calibre limitation but: - i. a maximum muzzle velocity of 1000 m/s (3280 ft/s) - ii. a maximum muzzle energy of 4500 J (3319 ft lb); - b.
+Gallery Rifle and Pistol Ranges, no specific calibre limitation but: - i. a maximum muzzle velocity of 655 m/s (2150 ft/s) - ii. a maximum muzzle energy of 2030 J (1496 ft lb) - iii.
 Shotgun as stated in specific range regulations - c.
 High Muzzle Energy (HME) firearms no specific calibre limitation but: - i. a maximum muzzle velocity of 1000 m/s (3280 ft/s) - ii. a maximum muzzle energy of 7000 J (5160 ft lb).
 Special zeroing procedures are required as explained in Para 9 below

-Additional Limits on Muzzle Loading Firearms
+Additional Limits on Muzzle Loading/Black Powder Firearms

-- 8. Muzzle Loading firearms are not to be discharged on any electronic scoring targetry, laterally moving target, or any of the clay, small-bore or air gun ranges. - a.
-Permission to discharge Muzzle Loading Rifles/Muskets on any GR&P range must be obtained from the CE in advance. - b.
-Guidance for the handling of propellant powders is included on the NSC Range Regulations web page. - c.
+- 8. Muzzle Loading/Black Powder firearms are not to be discharged on any electronic scoring targetry, laterally moving target, or any of the clay, small-bore or air gun ranges. - Guidance for the handling of propellant powders is included on the NSC Range Regulations web page. - b.
 Permission to discharge firearms of large calibre whose ammunition is initiated by a black powder or equivalent charge, e.g. cannons, must be obtained from the CE in advance on each occasion.